Kesugovi/Kesugovi/README.md

 > *"AI doesn't replace humans — humans who know AI replace humans who don't."*

-I'm **Kesavan G**, a pre-final year B.Tech student in **Artificial Intelligence & Data Science** at Ramco Institute of Technology, Tamil Nadu.
+I'm **Kesavan G**, a final year B.Tech student in **Artificial Intelligence & Data Science** at Ramco Institute of Technology, Tamil Nadu.
 I build models that see, predict, and respond — and when I'm not training something, I'm probably sketching something.

 Certified **Iron Man fan** — enough that when I built my own real-time AI voice assistant, I named it **Friday**, same as Tony Stark's.
 Figured if I'm building the assistant, it should have the right name.